Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Simple Moving Average (SMA): Definition & How to Use It

-By Austin Kilham · December 18, 2021 · 6 minute read
+By Austin Kilham.
+August 17, 2023 · 6 minute read

 Simple Moving Average (SMA): Definition & How to Use It

 Simple moving averages are one of the indicators that investors use in technical analysis to help them choose stocks.
-They’re the average of a range of prices of a stock over a given time period.
+They’re the average of a range of the prices of a stock over a given time period.

-What is Simple Moving Average (SMA)?
+What Is Simple Moving Average (SMA)?

 A simple moving average is the average price of a stock, often its closing price, over a specific period of time.
 It’s called “moving” because stock prices always change.
 As a result, charts that track SMA move forward as each new data point is plotted.
 Investors use simple moving averages and other technical indicators to help them get an idea of the direction a stock price is moving based on previous prices.